digitalminellc/docker-mssql/README.md

 # MSSQL for Docker

-## Overview

-* Build a docker image based on mcr.microsoft.com/mssql/server
-* Configure the `setup.sql` with the T-SQL you want to run after SQL Server has started.

 ## Get Up & Running

 [Docker Desktop](https://www.docker.com/products/docker-desktop) must installed and running on your computer (*Desktop Community* edition is perfectly fine) prior to following the steps below.